-Pursuant to our Amended and Restated Stockholders Agreement dated August 23, 2001, CEP III and MSVP each have the right to designate two directors for nomination to our Board of Directors.
-This number decreases (i) to one director for each investor if either CEP III, on the one hand, or MSVP, on the other hand, reduces its respective ownership by more than 50% of its holdings prior to our initial public offering and (ii) to zero for each investor upon a reduction of ownership by more than 90% of its holdings prior to our initial public offering.
+Pursuant to our Amended and Restated Stockholders Agreement dated August 23, 2001, CEP III has the right to designate two directors for nomination to our board of directors.
+This number decreases (i) to one director if CEP III reduces its ownership by more than 50% of its holdings prior to our initial public offering and (ii) to zero upon a reduction of ownership by more than 90% of its holdings prior to our initial public offering.
 CEP III has designated Messrs.
 Directs and Cole for nomination.
-MSVP has designated Messrs.
-Fry and Husain for nomination.